benjaminleruth/benjaminleruth/content/publication/the-routledge-handbook-of-euroscepticism/index.md

   filename: featured.jpg
   focal_point: Smart
   preview_only: false
-summary: Bringing together a collection of essays by established and up-and-coming authors in the field, this handbook paints a fuller, more holistic picture of the extent to which the Eurosceptic debate has influenced the EU and its member states.
-Crucially, it also focuses on what the consequences of this development are likely to be for the future direction of the European project.
+summary: This handbook paints a holistic picture of the extent to which Euroscepticism has influenced the EU and its member states.
 By adopting a broad-based, thematic approach, the volume centres on theory and conceptualisation, political parties, public opinion, non-party groups, the role of referendums – and the media – and of scepticism within the EU institutions.
 It also reflects on the future of Euroscepticism studies following the United Kingdom’s vote to leave the EU.
 date: 2018-01-31T11:06:00.000Z
 ---